 This article describes software application, that generates voltage pulses.
-The input commands are Musical Instruments digital interface messages.
+The default commands are generated in the MIDI protocol.
+MIDI - Musical Instrument Digital Interface.
 As already mentioned the name of it is the interface that is used primarily to control musical instruments through the computer.
-But this software is mentioned for all electridcal device without any communication protocol.
-E.g. DMX protocol and others.
-The output is the control voltage, which enables control the device via this voltage.
+The intention is for applications that make controlling other devices that do not communicate via this protocol.
+The result is the control voltage, which enables control the device via this voltage.
 The application is primarily intended for users who use the MIDI protocol as part of a live audio and audio-visual production.
 The application is primarily intended for devices that are not equipped with an interface for communicating via MIDI protocol.